Lakshit-003/RBAC-Configuration-Tool/README.md

 - `npm run db:studio` - Open Prisma Studio (database GUI)

 ## RBAC Explanation for a Kid
-**RBAC (Role-Based Access Control)** means everyone has a role, like a teacher or a student.
-Each role decides what you can do.
-Some people can change things like Teachers, some can only see them like students.
+**RBAC (Role-Based Access Control)** means everyone gets a role, like a teacher or a student.
+Each role has specific permissions that decide what you can do.
+Teachers can add or change things, while students can only see them.
 This keeps the app safe and organized.